atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 *
 f
-coming to her, that I may not appear too suddenly before her." i “You need not be afraid of that, ’ said Mrs. Selby; “fly will not know you."
+coming to her, that I may not appear too suddenly before her." i You need not be afraid of that, ’ said Mrs. Selby; fly will not know you."
-“Is fly not in her senses then ?" iex
+Is fly not in her senses then ?" iex
 J..
 S S. ■ ^.4.
 J
 claimed her father.
-“She has been out of them a long ‘‘ while, I think, " replied Mrs. Selby.' tt
+She has been out of them a long ‘‘ while, I think, " replied Mrs. Selby.' tt
-“So you have all" — said he — “Come “— where is my child? where is my Fanny?
+So you have all" — said he — Come — where is my child? where is my Fanny?
 Show me the way to her."
 I
-L “My sister talks sensibly, sometimes"
+L My sister talks sensibly, sometimes"
 I r — said Maria.
 I ^,
 '
 *
-“G ^ ' Unhap ’
+G ^ ' Unhap ’
 ^ ^ ^ ik -4
 I *
 J. *